heberleh/deep-learning-specialization/README.md

-# deep-learning-specialization
+# Deep Learning Specialization - Jupyter Notebooks

-Deep Learning Specialization - Jupyter Notebooks
+Exercises using Python and TensorFlow as part of my specialization in Deep Learning on Coursera, offered by **deeplearning.ai**.